 Read this related post: Most Artists Fail!
 5 Reasons Why Things Go Wrong And Your Solution

-- As a gift
+- It’s a gift for someone

-- To fill a bare wall
+- It’s to fill a bare wall

 In order to supply their demands, you must stop thinking about yourself and your desires and concentrate on the wishes of your prospective customers.